 Opt Into Coverage Through Work

 Most employers today who offer employees benefits will offer life insurance coverage.
 It may be included as a part of your benefits package for no cost, but most often an employee will need to opt into the coverage, for a small fee.
-Usually the fee is only a couple of dollars a month, so this is extremely affordable, if not free.
+Usually, the fee is only a couple of dollars a month, so this is extremely affordable, if not free.

 The life insurance coverage usually will provide a death benefit of 1 to 3 times the worker’s base salary, and sometimes it will provide up to 5 or 10 times the base salary but this is much rarer.
 These policies do not require any underwriting whatsoever.
-An employee can not be declined coverage, and there is usually little or no paperwork to opt into the program.
+An employee can not be declined coverage, and it is usually little or no paperwork to opt into the program.

 Today, most employer benefits are handled online.
-An employee simply needs to opt into the coverage on their companies employee benefits website, name their beneficiaries (who the money goes to if there is a claim), and the cost of the insurance will be deducted directly from their pay check each pay period.
-The cost of the coverage is usually less than $5 per per period, and oftentimes it is not more than $1 or $2.
+An employee simply needs to opt into the coverage on their companies employee benefits website, name their beneficiaries (who the money goes to if there is a claim), and the cost of the insurance will be deducted directly from their paycheck each pay period.
+The cost of the coverage is usually less than $5 per period, and oftentimes it is not more than $1 or $2.

 The coverage does not expire as long as you work for the company.
 You do not need to worry about purchasing the “right length” of term insurance.
 This is simply a term policy that renews every year that you are employed.
 You will have the option to keep this policy after you are no longer employed.
 If it is a whole life policy, known as “ordinary whole life”, you will need to continue paying for it after your employment ends.

 This is an excellent way to initiate basic life insurance coverage.
-There is little hassle, you can not be denied coverage because there is no health exam and no questions regarding pre-existing health conditions, and it is one of the cheapest ways to obtain life insurance coverage.
+There is a little hassle, you can not be denied coverage because there is no health exam and no questions regarding pre-existing health conditions, and it is one of the cheapest ways to obtain life insurance coverage.
 Obtaining life insurance from your employer should be the first place you seek coverage.